open-zaak/open-zaak/docs/installation/reference/1-5_upgrade.rst

 The instructions on what to check on how to handle this are provided below per supported environment.

-**We strongly advise to test this upgrade on a test/staging environment before rolling it out in production!**
+**We strongly advise to backup your data and test this upgrade on a test/staging environment before rolling it out in production!**

 Single server with Ansible collection